Maerua caffra

 Leaves

 The alternate, compound and usually trifoliate Leaves (photo 250) are up to about 12cm long.
-Occasionally there are 4 or 5 Leaflets present (photo 995).
+Occasionally there are 5 Leaflets present (photo 995).
 Each leaflet is up to 7,5 x 3,5cm and the central leaflet is usually the longest (photo 995).
 The coastal form may be more succulent.
-Leaflets are elliptic to obovate or lanceolate.
+Leaflets are often elliptic but may be obovate or lanceolate.
 The central or terminal leaflet is usually the longest (photo 995).
-The hairless, papery or slightly coriaceous (leathery) Blade is dark green above and paler below.
-Apart from the protruding Midrib on the lower surface, veins on both surfaces are difficult to see (photo 995).
+The hairless, papery or slightly coriaceous (leathery) Blade is dark green above and paler below (photo 995).
+Apart from the protruding Midrib on the lower surface, Veins on both surfaces are difficult to see (photo 995).
 The usually pointed Apex is tapering to rounded and may be notched.
-A bristle tip may be present.
+A hairlike tip is present.
 The Base tapers and the Margin is entire (with a continuous margin, not in any way indented).
 The relatively long Petiole (leaf stalk – photo 250) may reach 6cm in length and is grooved on the upper surface (photo 250).
 Petiolules (leaflet stalks) are short – up to 5mm long and grooved on upper surface (photo 250).

 Flowers

-The green and scented 4-mrous Flowers are large (up to 4,5cm long) and located at the ends of branches in a Corymb (a short and broad, more or less flat-topped indeterminate inflorescence with the outer flowers opening first).
-Here up to 12 flowers that extend beyond the leaves may be present.
+The green scented and 4-merous (merous: having a specific number of parts in the whorl of a flower.
+Here 4 parts).
+Flowers are large, up to 4,5cm long and are located at branch ends in a Corymb (a short and broad, more or less flat-topped indeterminate inflorescence with the outer flowers opening first).
+Up to 12 flowers that extend beyond the leaves may be present.
 These flowers are bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Petals are absent and there are 4 greenish spreading Sepals about 1,7cm long that give the flower its colour.
-Stamens develop on the Receptacle (is that expanded tip of the flower stalk from which the floral parts develop.
-It is greatly expanded in the Asteraceae and Ficus).
-In the unopened bud are 30 to 45 intricately folded white Stamens that are fused at the base and only unfold once the bud opens.
-At this stage, the white extended Filaments form a lax central distinctively attractive mass.
-The spreading white protruding filaments are up to 3cm long and the green tipped oblong Anthers dehisce longitudinally.
-In the female part of the flower is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary and Stigma).
-The Ovary is superior, and the Ovules are arranged in 2 rows on 2 placentas.
+There are 4 greenish spreading Calyx Sepals about 1,7cm long that help provide the flower its colour.
+Corolla Petals are absent.
+The Male part of the flower has many Stamens (male reproductive part of a flower) that develop on the Receptacle (is that expanded tip of the flower petiole – flower stalk).
+The stamens only unfold once the bud opens producing a distinctively attractive white central mass of 30-45 stamens – up to 3cm long.
+Each Filament (the usually long slender stalks that supports the anther) ends in an oblong Anther (where the pollen grains are formed).
+The anthers dehisce longitudinally to release the pollen.
+Towards the end of September, and October the impressive stamens decline leaving a dull coloured bush.
+In the Female part of the flower is a single Pistil (a unit of the Gynoecium, the female element of the flower, containing a stigma style and ovary).
+The Ovary is superior, and its Ovules are arranged in 2 rows.
 The sessile (no style) Stigma is capitate (formed like a head).
 (Aug-Oct).
 Chrysanthemoides monilifera in the Asteraceae (daisy) family is a bush or shrub that develops bright yellow flowers at the same time.
-(Aug-Oct).

 Fruit

-Stout stalks carry the hanging Fruit, and these are clearly visible when the fruit develops.
-The fruit is pale green with lengthwise darker green suture lines.
-It is almost spherical, ellipsoidal, funnel-shaped or oval.
+Stout Pedicels (flower stalks) carry the mature, hanging and clearly visible Fruit that has a thick rind and is clearly visible when the fruit develops.
+The fruit is pale green with lengthwise darker green in longitudinal suture lines.
+The fruit is almost spherical, ellipsoidal, funnel-shaped or oval.
 The fruit is smooth or slightly ribbed and may have very small bumps.
 Each fruit opens along the suture lines and is about 5 x 3,5cm.
-Up to 30 small flattened, round to kidney shaped Seeds develop inside in a jelly-like pulp.
+Up to 30 small flattened, round to kidney shaped Seeds develop inside, in a jelly-like pulp.
 (Oct-Dec).

 Distribution & Ecology

+This plant is widely distributed from the coast to the mountains in South Africa.
 In spring, the yellow and white flowers (stamens) are a common site in the scrub between Grahamstown and Port Elizabeth.
 These plants occur in a wide range of habitats including dry places, dune bush, forest fringes and bushveld (is a sub-tropical woodland ecoregion of southern Africa).
 They often occur in rocky places and may occur from sea level to relatively high altitudes e.g., Soutpansberg Mountains in Limpopo.
 This tree is a southern African endemic (restricted to a particular geographic location).
-They Located from the Eastern Cape e.g., from Humansdorp, Utenhage and Knysna: Eastwards and Northwards to KwaZulu-Natal, Mpumalanga, Gauteng – Walter Sisulu Botanical Gardens – close to the arboretum, North West, Limpopo, Swaziland, Eastern Zimbabwe and southern Mozambique.
+They are Located from the Eastern Cape e.g., from Humansdorp, Utenhage and Knysna: Eastwards and Northwards to KwaZulu-Natal, Mpumalanga, North West, Limpopo, Eswatini (Swaziland), Eastern Zimbabwe and probably southern Mozambique.
 Many bird species consume the Fruit.
 Game consume the Leaves.
 A number of butterfly feed on the leaves.
 These include the larvae of the brown-veined white butterfly Belenois aurota.
 During summer large numbers migrate northeast over the interior.
-Another butterfly is the Zebra White Pinacopteryx eriphia eriphia whose larvae also feed on Boscia species – as well as Boscia albitrunca.
+Another butterfly is the Zebra White Pinacopteryx eriphia eriphia whose larvae also feed on Boscia species like Boscia albitrunca.
 Maerua cafra is classified as an invasive species in Australia.

 Ethnobotany